movuino/movuino_wifi/README.md

 	- to know where is your arduino sketchbook folder Open Arduino software got to File -> Preferences -> Sketchbook location
 	- Libraries folder is inside the sketchbook folder
  5- Install asukiaaa library (Open arduino software go to sketch -> library manager -> serch for mpu9250 and install it )
- 6- Install adafruit neopixel library using library manager
+ 6- Install adafruit neopixel library using library manager 7- if you want to use node.js backend instal node .js and SocketIoClient arduino library (using library manager)

 # Unit tests (-> Firmware -> Unit tests)